Full Tilt Boogie Band

-Full Tilt Boogie Band was a Canadian rock band originally headed by guitarist John Till and then by Janis Joplin until her death in 1970.
+Full Tilt Boogie Band was a Canadian rock band originally headed by guitarist John Till and then by vocalist Janis Joplin until her death in 1970.
 The band was composed of Till, pianist Richard Bell, bassist Brad Campbell, drummer Clark Pierson, and organist Ken Pearson.

+History

+Origin of the band in the late 1960s in Canada

-In its original late 1960s incarnation, the Full Tillt Boogie Band (the two "Ls" being a play on the spelling of Till's last name), Till fronted the group as a side project from his usual gigs as a New York City studio musician.
-Like Till, the other members of Full Tillt were Canadians, mostly hailing from Stratford and Woodstock, Ontario, Canada.
+In its original late 1960s incarnation, the Full Tillt Boogie Band Till played in the group as a side project from his usual gigs as a New York City studio musician.
+Like Till, the other members of the band were Canadians, mostly hailing from Stratford and Woodstock, Ontario, Canada.
 Richard Bell was recruited by Michael Friedman back stage at a Ronnie Hawkins gig at the Fillmore East in 1969.
 Friedman was Albert Grossman's assistant at the time.
 He went backstage after the gig and approached Bell.
 Ronnie Hawkins got wind of it and almost got into a fight with Friedman.

+Vocalist Joplin's in vain and partial changing of her backing band

 When Joplin's management convinced her to discard Big Brother and the Holding Company as her backing band, her record label put together a new group of musicians for her.
 This group, dubbed the Kozmic Blues Band, consisted of Till and several other Full Tillt Boogie Band members – all studio musicians whom her label was familiar with and felt were reliable – plus a horn section.
-Joplin was not happy touring with some of the group members, however, feeling them to be too "square", and the disappointing reviews of their 1969 album I Got Dem Ol' Kozmic Blues Again Mama! led her to scrap everyone in the group except Till.
+However, Joplin was not happy touring with some of the group members, feeling them to be too "square", and the disappointing reviews of their 1969 album I Got Dem Ol' Kozmic Blues Again Mama! led her to scrap everyone in the group except Till.

+Final agreement with a whole and fitting backing band

-Till soon convinced Joplin to hire his Full Tillt Boogie band in its entirety, and he agreed to drop one of the "L's" from its name, thus creating Joplin's Full Tilt Boogie backing band.
+Till soon convinced Joplin to hire his Full Tillt Boogie Band in its entirety, and he agreed to drop one of the "L's" from its name, thus creating Joplin's Full Tilt Boogie backing band.
 Joplin took a more active role in putting together the Full Tilt Boogie Band than she had with the Kozmic Blues Band, and she believed that hiring the remainder of Till's band would provide her with the powerhouse boogie outfit she needed to back her.
 Joplin was quoted as saying, "Full Tilt Boogie Band is my band.
 Finally, it's my band!"